 Violation of the right to life and the right to safety and security of person are the most significant violations committed by Israeli forces against media workers.
-According to PCHR's documentation, Israeli forces killed 15 media workers while on duty in the oPt between 28 September 2000 and 31 December 2012.
+PCHR has documented that the Israeli forces killed 15 media workers while on duty in the oPt between 28 September 2000 and 31 December 2012.